When it comes to studio-to-transmitter links (STLs), reliability is the most important factor.

 How about audio quality?

-BRIC-Link II offers a wide range of encoding algorithms: Stereo and mono linear mode, FLAC modes, AAC/HE-AAC modes, Opus, G.722 and G.711.
+BRIC-Link codecs offer a wide range of encoding algorithms: Stereo and mono linear mode, FLAC modes, AAC/HE-AAC modes, Opus, G.722 and G.711.
 BRIC-Link II also connects over a wide range of IP networks, including T1/E1, ISM Band IP Radios, Satellite, WANs and LANs, and public Internet connections.

 “There are so many things to do in a show, there’s just certain equipment you don’t want to think about.
 You want to know your microphone works, you want to know your mixer is working, and you want to know your codec is reliable.
 The BRIC-Link runs so smoothly, I haven’t thought about it in a year until yesterday when I remembered I was supposed to speak to you.”